Constraining a de Broglie--Bohm quantum bounce cosmology with Planck data: Primordial Scalar Perturbations

 \section{Primordial Scalar Perturbations}

 We now derive the power spectrum for scalar perturbations, explicitly incorporating the modifications induced by the quantum bounce.
-Our approach follows a methodology analogous to that developed for LQC~\cite{Zhu:2017jew}, but critically adapted to the distinct dynamics of the dBB bounce and in the canonical variables defined in the previous section.
+Our approach follows a methodology analogous to that developed for LQC~\cite{Zhu:2017jew}, but critically adapted to the distinct dynamics of the dBB bounce and in the canonical variables defined in the previous section. { We assume that any pre-stiff-matter contracting phase occurs sufficiently far from the bounce so that its effects on observable modes are exponentially diluted.
+This behavior is generic in long-lived nonsingular contracting cosmologies, where modes spend extended periods outside the horizon and lose sensitivity to earlier phases~\cite{Peter:2008qz,Finelli:2001sr}. }

 {}For scalar perturbations, the {}Fourier modes $\mu_k(\eta)$ obey the Mukhanov-Sasaki equation~\cite{Mukhanov:2005sc},

 where $\eta$ is the conformal time, $\mu_k = z \mathcal{R}$, with $z = a \dot{\phi}/H$, and $\mathcal{R}$ is the comoving curvature perturbation.